cueglow/glowdtf/dev-docs/GDTF.md

 ### State Transitions

-A state transition is when the old, full state of all fixtures is updated with new, sparse values.
+A state transition occurs when the old, full state of all fixtures is updated with new, sparse values.
 The new value of each DmxChannel, and therefore its ChannelFunctions, is given by a simple hierarchy:

-1. new values (must be respected)
+1. new values (must be respected, including defaults for frozen values)
 2. previous hot values
 3. previous frozen values